 Ghost Kato series is this company’s most plentiful line right now.
-With the selection of around 30 models (!), from high mid-range to low-end bikes, it’s hard not to find what you’re looking for.
+With the selection of nine models, from high mid-range to low-end bikes, it’s hard not to find what you’re looking for.
 If you’re picky when it comes to design and colors, that won’t be a problem either – these models come in all the colors of the rainbow!

 So, what is the Kato Series?

 It’s a line of lightweight and affordable aluminum hardtail bikes that fall within the XC Tour category.
 Most models are unisex, so you can safely consider them regardless of whether you’re a man or a woman.

 There are also different wheel sizes available, so you can be picky here as well and choose your preference.
 There are 26”, 27.5”, and 29” models.
 However, the offer is most bountiful with 29” models.